 Coach Woods invests a great deal of time and energy in his teams--desiring to see the athletes develop not only in their sport, but also in their personal and spiritual lives.

 Woods holds a Bachelor’s Degree in Corporate Recreation/Wellness and a Master’s Degree in Recreation from Northwest Missouri State University.
-Prior to coming to College of the Ozarks, Woods has served as head men’s and women’s tennis coach at Oklahoma Wesleyan University, men’s director of Bartlesville K-Life, and women’s basketball graduate assistant at Northwest Missouri State.
+Prior to coming to College of the Ozarks, Woods served as head men’s and women’s tennis coach at Oklahoma Wesleyan University, men’s director of Bartlesville K-Life, and women’s basketball graduate assistant at Northwest Missouri State.
 He attended high school in Nixa, Missouri, where he played tennis and basketball.
 The Woods Family came to College of the Ozarks from California in 2013.

-In addition to leading the cross country program, Woods currently teaches in the Physical Education Department.
+In addition to leading the cross-country program, Woods currently teaches in the Physical Education Department.